Picture of Tara Breslow

 Will This Case Go To Trial?

 It’s possible.
-Few prison officials admit to being responsible for prisoner deaths.
 Sometimes, we can negotiate a settlement with the defendants.
 In other cases, though, we must go to trial when there are major disputes about the facts of the case.

 Some of our clients are worried about having to testify.
 Sometimes, you might need to testify if you observed the attack or if your loved one had a mental health condition.
 This evidence is often critical in cases.
 We always discuss possible testimony with our clients.
 We want you to be prepared to testify in court.